-- 1. Remove the wire clamp by removing the two 2.5x8mm cap screws. - 2.
-Remove the cover by removing the two 3x10mm cap screws. - 3.
+- 1. To remove the cover, remove the two 3x10mm button-head cap screws. - 2.
 To remove the receiver from the box, simply lift it out and set to the side.
-The antenna wire is still inside the clamp area and cannot be removed yet. - 4.
+The antenna wire is still inside the clamp area and cannot be removed yet. - 3.
+Remove the wire clamp by removing the two 2.8x8mm cap screws. - 4.
 Unplug the servo cables from the receiver and remove the receiver.